Bokashi Composting Method and Benefits

 Bokashi kitchen composting means that you can use your compost bin every two weeks as compared to traditional methods.
 With traditional composting, you have to store the waste material in your compost bin until it becomes ready to use.
 Then, you have to manually take out the waste (or have it thrown out) every week.
 This can be a tedious and time-consuming chore as it can take months for traditional compost to full decompose, depending on the season and your local climate.
 With Bokashi, the turnover period is much quicker, and you can have a set on bins on rotation as they fill up and are emptied out into your garden.

 The convenience of Bokashi means that you can also use this technique in any living space, regardless of how big or small your home is.
-If you lived in a cramped apartment, you wouldn’t have the space for traditional composting bin—nor would you want to, considering the smell that comes with composting.
-With Bokashi, the small size and lack of smell means you can easily and safely compost in your home, regardless of what your home may look like.
+If you lived in a cramped apartment, you also wouldn’t have the space for traditional composting bin.
+Most people don’t want to, especially considering the smell that comes with composting.
+With Bokashi, the small size and lack of smell means you can easily and safely compost in your home.
+That’s also regardless of what your home may look like.Β

 Conclusion

-The Bokashi composting method is an easy and smart method that can be done in your kitchen or backyard.
+The Bokashi composting method is an easy and also a smart method that can be done in your kitchen or backyard.
 You simply need a quality Bokashi bin to get started.
 The process is odorless and quick without the space and labor required for traditional composting.
 In addition, the pathogen-free method means you won’t have to deal with bacteria.
-This method is so convenient, it doesn’t feel like a chore.
+This method is also really convenient, therefore it doesn’t feel like a chore.